infinitelyjames/LiveTrainsAPI_Public/README.md

 ## Get started

-Enter the relevant details into config.js and index.js
+Enter the relevant details into config.js and index.js, and your NRE_API_KEY in `.env`.

 ## The App